 Senior researchers who work in such settings may not have to teach courses or write grant proposals like their counterparts in academia, but they may still supervise lower-ranking research personnel and write reports justifying their budgets to their organizations.
 They may be assigned applied research projects or tasks by their employers, rather than pursuing projects that they have chosen.

 The BLS reports that biologists hoping to secure academic research positions or senior positions in applied research and development typically need doctoral degrees.
 Some positions in applied research may be available to applicants with bachelor's or master's degrees, though.

 Master's degree programs in biology typically take two years to complete, while Doctor of Philosophy (Ph.D.) programs usually take five or six years, the BLS states.
 Coursework may include biostatistics, cell biology and biological mechanisms.
 In addition to holding doctoral degrees, applicants for academic research jobs may need to show that they have independently conducted and published research.
 Research experience can be gained during the doctoral candidacy, and expanded while holding optional postdoctoral positions.

 Specific employment information for population biologists is not available from the U.S. Bureau of Labor Statistics (BLS).
-However, the BLS predicted that job opportunities for related occupations in biochemistry and biophysics will grow by 8% between 2014 and 2024 - an average pace.
-Based on May 2015 data from the BLS, these biology professionals earned a median yearly salary of $82,150.
+However, the BLS predicted that job opportunities for related occupations in biochemistry and biophysics will grow as fast as the average between 2018 and 2028.
+Based on May 2018 data from the BLS, these biology professionals earned a mean yearly salary of $105,940.